sefffal/Octofitter.jl/docs/src/installation.md

 They are descibed further in relevant sections of the documentation.

 ## Fitting your first model
-Start with the [Fit Relative Astrometry](@ref fit-astrometry) tutorial.
+Start with the [Quick Start](@ref fit-astrometry) tutorial.
 It shows how one can model the orbit of one planet based on relative astrometry points.